Light in the darkness: hymns for Ordinary Time

-Read Kate’s latest about advent for The Tablet – Carolling gaily before the carols start
+Read Kate’s latest for The Tablet – Light in the darkness: hymns for Ordinary Time.

 Read the full article